 Image classification is a central task in computer vision.
 Building better classifiers to classify what object is present in a picture is an active area of research, as it has applications stretching from facial recognition to manufacturing quality control.

 State-of-the-art image classifiers are based on the transformers architectures, originally popularized for NLP tasks.
 Such architectures are typically called vision transformers (ViT).
 Such models are perfect to use with Gradio’s image input component, so in this tutorial we will build a web demo to classify images using Gradio.
-We will be able to build the whole web application in a single line of Python, and it will look like this (try one of the examples!):
+We will be able to build the whole web application in a single line of Python, and it will look like the demo on the bottom of the page.

 Let’s get started!

 First, we will need an image classification model.
 For this tutorial, we will use a model from the Hugging Face Model Hub.
 The Hub contains thousands of models covering dozens of different machine learning tasks.

 Expand the Tasks category on the left sidebar and select “Image Classification” as our task of interest.
 You will then see all of the models on the Hub that are designed to classify images.

 At the time of writing, the most popular one is

 google/vit-base-patch16-224, which has been trained on ImageNet images at a resolution of 224x224 pixels.
 We will use this model for our demo.

 When using a model from the Hugging Face Hub, we do not need to define the input or output components for the demo.
 Similarly, we do not need to be concerned with the details of preprocessing or postprocessing.
 All of these are automatically inferred from the model tags.